autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 - Validator commission fees.
 The percentage commission rate charged by a validator to stakers delegating to the validator; essentially, the validator's service fee for providing a staking service to delegators.
 The fee is deducted from the validator's portion of the fee revenue before staking rewards are apportioned to the stake delegators _pro rata_ to their share of bonded stake.
 The percentage value is set at validator registration.
 See `delegationRate` parameter of the `config.autonity` object in the [Protocol](/reference/protocol#configautonity-object) section.

-The remaining fee revenue is then claimable by stake delegators.
+The remaining fee revenue is then distributed to stake delegators.

+### Reward distribution

+The _priority fee_ reward is distributed to the validator proposing the block each block.

+Stake delegation rewards are distributed to validator committee members at each block epoch end, at which point they become claimable by stake delegators.

 ### Claiming rewards